MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experiments

 \textit{Dancing} requires complex and expressive motions with varying styles and dynamics.
 IMU provides dynamic, often non-linear patterns in IMU data, reflecting the dance's tempo, vigor, and style variations; video captures the dance form, style, synchronization, and expressiveness; and pose data captures the alignment and configuration of body parts, offering insights into dance postures, transitions, and intricate footwork or hand movements.

 \textbf{High-level semantic concepts} encapsulate a more general conceptual understanding and reasoning about the environment.
-We show two examples showing how the audio and IMU modalities share information about two high-level semantic concepts, focusing on 'body pose' and 'hand pose'.
+We show two examples showing how the audio and IMU modalities share information about two high-level semantic concepts, focusing on body pose and hand pose.

 \textit{Body pose} represents the spatial arrangement and posture of the entire human body.
-This can involve stances like standing, sitting, lying down, or even dynamic movements like jumping or running.
+This can involve stances like standing, sitting, or lying down, or even dynamic movements like jumping or running.
 For Audio, indirect cues such as the sound of footsteps, a person sitting down on a chair, or even the echo in a room (indicating a certain body pose affecting sound propagation) can provide hints about the body's posture.
 For IMU, accelerometers capture the directional movement while gyroscopes provide rotational dynamics to distinguish if a person is upright, moving rapidly, or stationary.

-\textit{Hand pose} looks at the orientation, gesture, and spatial arrangement of just the hands, ranging from gestures like waving, gripping, to more intricate signs in sign language.
+\textit{Hand pose} looks at the orientation, gesture, and spatial arrangement of just the hands, ranging from gestures like waving and gripping, to more intricate signs in sign language.
 In audio, sounds like clapping, snapping, or even the subtle rustling of hands moving through the air can be detected.
-The distinct sounds made by hang interactions with objects can also hint at specific hand poses.
-When IMU sensors are placed on the wrist or back of the hand, they can capture detailed dynamics of hand movements, tilting, rotation, or swift movements that indicate hand poses.
+The distinct sounds made by hands interacting with other objects can also hint at specific hand poses.
+When IMU sensors are placed on the wrist or back of the hand, they can capture detailed dynamics of hand movements, tilting, rotation, or swift movements.